-A tabular summary of Silver Fern Farms's compliance record for the year under review is set out in Table 9 to Table 14.
+A tabular summary of Silver Fern Farms' compliance record for the year under review is set out in Table 7 to Table 12.
 The environmental performance of Silver Fern Farms Hawera site since 2010 is summarised in Table 13.

 Purpose: To take water from a dam and intake structure on the Tawhiti Stream for general use in a meat processing plant and for cooling purposes Condition requirement Means of monitoring during period under review 1.
 Limit on abstraction volume Metering by consent holder and telemetry of data to Council Yes 2.
 Limit on volume not used for cooling Metering by consent holder Yes 3.
-Limit on volume used for cooling, all to be returned to Tawhiti Stream Metering by consent holder and inspection Yes 4.
+Limit on volume used for cooling, all to be returned to Tawhiti Stream be returned to Metering by consent holder and inspection

+Purpose: To take water from a dam and intake structure on the Tawhiti Stream for general use in a meat processing plant and for cooling purposes

+Condition requirement Means of monitoring during period under review Compliance achieved?
 Installation of meters and loggers Inspection Yes 5.
 Certification of meters Receipt of certification Yes 6.
 Actions on failure of monitors Receipt of notification, inspections N/A 7.
-Monitors to be accessible Inspections Yes 8.
+Monitors to be accessible Inspections Yes 8. .
 Provision of records Receipt of records as required Yes 9.
 Use of best practicable option Inspections and liaison Yes 10.
-Optional review provision Next optional review in June 2022 N/A Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative performance in respect of this consent
+10. Optional review provision Next optional review in June 2022 N/A Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative performance in respect of this consent